guidocella/eloquent-insert-on-duplicate-key/README.md

 ### Pivot tables

 Call `attachOnDuplicateKey` and `attachIgnore` from a `BelongsToMany` relation to run the inserts in its pivot table.
-You can pass the data in all of the formats accepted by `attach`.
+You can pass the data in any of the formats accepted by `attach`.

 ```php
 $pivotData = [